Oana Drăgulinescu

 founder

-Oana Drăgulinescu, whose extensive activity in coordinating communication campaigns for NGOs is well-known, has broadly two decades of experience in the field of cultural journalism, but also in the area of cultural and social event creation and communication.
-She is the co-founder of a group of communication agencies dedicated exclusively to social and cultural projects – Connect Media, Quartz Records and Neverland Communication – and the President of the Q-Arts Association.
-She is currently coordinating the communication activities of the National Chamber Choir “Madrigal – Marin Constantin” and the National Cantus Mundi Programme.
-Her academic background includes a license degree in Musicology at the National University of Music and MA studies in Communication and Public Relations and British Cultural Studies.
-Oana coordinates the Musem of Abandonment’s development strategy, as well as video production associated with it.
+With extensive experience in coordinating communication campaigns for non-governmental organizations, Oana Drăgulinescu has over two decades of involvement in cultural journalism, as well as in the creation and promotion of cultural and social events.
+She is the founder of communication agencies focused exclusively on social and cultural projects – Connect Media and Quartz Records – and the President of Q-Arts Association.
+Over time, she has managed the communication for significant cultural projects such as the “Madrigal – Marin Constantin” National Chamber Choir, Night of Museums, and the Stradivarius Tour.
+Her academic background includes a degree in Musicology from the National University of Music Bucharest, a master’s in Communication and Public Relations, and British Cultural Studies.
+Oana also coordinates the development and events strategy of the Museum of Abandonment.

 Ioana Călinescu